gocd/gocd-database-migrator/README.md

     db.user=postgres
     ```

-    Refer [GoCD database configurations]() to know the full list of configuration properties that can be specified under `config/db.properties`.
+    Refer [GoCD database property configurations](provide-link-to-docs) to know the full list of configuration properties that can be specified under `config/db.properties`.

+7. [_Only for existing PostgreSQL users_] Remove `config/postgresqldb.properties` properties file and PostgreSQL addon from addons directory.

+8. Start GoCD Server.

 # Command Arguments: